 SSWG approves cases.

-Cases finalized by SSWG, the generation dispatch spreadsheet, and the change request report are posted on the ERCOT MIS. website.
+Cases finalized by SSWG, the generation dispatch spreadsheet, and the change request report are posted on the ERCOT Market Information System (MIS) website.

 Any changes required after the SSWG Cases are posted will be made in the MOD environment.
 Off-Cycle Updates will be made by posting change files on the ERCOT MIS website per section 6.1 of the ERCOT Planning Guide.